Are Hard Skills Important In The Sterile Processing Industry?

 sterile processing job

 It refers to the theoretical knowledge and understanding necessary to perform sterile processing tasks effectively.
-This includes understanding infection control principles, sterilization methods, microbiology, and other related subjects.
+This includes understanding infection control principles, sterilization methods, microbiology, and other subjects.
 In addition, sterile processing technicians must be familiar with the latest industry standards and regulations to ensure that they follow best practices and maintain a safe and sterile environment.

 Why Are Hard Skills Important?